-Dr. Mary Guinan, a physician and scientist working the Centers for Disease Control (CDC), has been a leading researcher and educator on sexually transmitted diseases.
+Dr. Mary Guinan, a physician and scientist who has worked at the Centers for Disease Control (CDC), has been a leading researcher and educator on sexually transmitted diseases.
 Working for the Centers for Disease Control and Prevention in Atlanta, Georgia, Dr. Guinan was among the first medical scientists in America to identify and research the emerging AIDS epidemic.

 Dr. Guinan's career medicine began at the University of Texas, Medical Branch, in Galveston where she received her Ph.D. in physiology in 1969.
 In 1972 she graduated from the Johns Hopkins University School of Medicine, and completed a residency at the Hershey Medical Center of Pennsylvania State University.
 Dr. Guinan joined the Centers for Disease Control of Prevention (CDC) in 1974.

 When she first came to the agency, Dr. Guinan worked in the CDC's Epidemic Intelligence Service (EIS).
 Best described as a "medical FBI," this branch of the CDC studies global disease outbreaks.
 Dr. Guinan's work led her to Uttar Pradesh, India, where she worked in a smallpox eradication campaign.
 The World Health Organization named her to the Noble Order of the Bifurcated Needle in 1976 for this work.
 That same year, Dr. Guinan began a two-year fellowship concentrating on sexually transmitted diseases at the University of Utah School of Medicine.